unibo-dtm-se-2324-AggFinData/report/sections/11-self-evaluation/index.md

 I learnt more than just how to write code, it taught me how to think like a developer.
 I learned how to:
 Breaking complex problem into smaller steps, troubleshooting bugs systematically, using external libraries, building an end-to-end documented project.
+I also learnt how to prepare a production-ready Python package, design a versioning strategy, and use automated workflows in order to release and test software reliably.

 > I did not have a technical background, but AggFin made a confidence for me to build real software in an independente way by myself.
 It was challenging, but rewarding and useful.